 We retained a well-respected biomechanical expert to review the scene of the collision and the evidence from the vehicles involved.
 The expert conducted a 3D mapping of the site and performed an analysis based on the variables involved.
 We also consulted with a revered physician-engineer to work alongside this expert.
 Ultimately, our expert team concluded that the injury to our client’s spine would have happened even with a seat belt.
 M&N then secured a lifecare planner to testify to our client’s medical condition and expected future medical needs and costs.

 When it became clear that our team was prepared to proceed to trial, the Defense elected to settle the case.
-In the end our client was compensated for the full extent of his injuries caused by the distracted driver.
-The $6.2 million recovery exceeded the insurance policies available and were paid in part by the corporate assets of the defendant.
+In the end, our client was compensated for the full extent of his injuries caused by the distracted driver.
+The $6.2 million recovery exceeded the insurance policies available and was paid in part by the corporate assets of the defendant.
 The Marasco & Nesselbush team is proud and grateful to have recovered the settlement for our deserving client.